-A third notable program of research comes from the work of Downey, Feldman, and colleagues (Downey & Feldman, 1996; Downey, Khouri, & Feldman, 1997; Feldman & Downey, 1994; Ibrahim, Rohner, Smith & Flannery, 2015; Zimmer-Gembeck & Nesdale, 2013).
+A third notable program of research comes from the work of Downey, Feldman, and colleagues (e.g.,

+Downey & Feldman, 1996; Downey, Khouri, & Feldman, 1997; Feldman & Downey, 1994; Ibrahim, Rohner, Smith & Flannery, 2015; Zimmer-Gembeck & Nesdale, 2013).
 These researchers explore the issue of rejection sensitivity.
-According to them, interpersonal rejection-especially parental rejection in childhood-

-leads children to develop a heightened sensitivity to being rejected.
+According to them, interpersonal rejection-especially parental rejection in childhood-leads children to develop a heightened sensitivity to being rejected.
 That is, the children become disposed to anxiously and angrily expect, readily perceive, and overreact to rejection in ways that compromise their intimate relationships as well as their own wellbeing.
 Additionally, these authors and their colleagues have found that rejection sensitive children and adults often interpret the minor or imagined insensitivity of significant others-or the ambiguous behavior of others-as being intentional rejection.
+Most of these conclusions have been confirmed in IPARTheory's program of international research.

 Yet another innovative program of research was established by K.D.
 Williams (2001, 2007, 2011) and associates in social psychology.
-Researchers in this program study issues surrounding ostracism, social exclusion, rejection, bullying, and similar behaviors (e.g., Hartgerink, van Beest, Wicherts, & Williams, 2015; Williams, Forgas, & von Hippel, 2005; Zadro, Williams, & Richardson, 2004).
+Researchers in this program experimentally study issues surrounding ostracism, social exclusion, rejection, bullying, and similar behaviors (e.g., Hartgerink, van Beest, Wicherts, & Williams, 2015; Williams, Forgas, & von Hippel, 2005; Zadro, Williams, & Richardson, 2004).
 These researchers use the "cyberball" technique-an experimental, computerized ball-tossing game where participants are led to believe they are playing with two other players who can toss the ball to anyone in the game.
 Target participants are included in the game for a set number of minutes, but then they are excluded by the other two players for the remainder of the game.
-This simple task and short period of ostracism produces sharp feelings of emotional pain in ostracized players.
-It also tends to be associated with anger, sadness, decreases in self-esteem, and other emotional and behavioral consequences known to be associated with more pervasive interpersonal rejection.
+This simple task and short period of ostracism tends to produce sharp feelings of emotional pain in ostracized players.
+It also tends to be associated with anger, sadness, decreased self-esteem, and other emotional and behavioral consequences known in IPARTheory to be associated with more pervasive interpersonal rejection, including parental rejection.

 Finally-as noted earlier-a productive body of research is now emerging on the neuropsychological and psychobiological correlates of perceived rejection.
 This body of work is not associated with a specific person or named group of persons, but rather is derivative from the neurosciences, especially from research dealing with the genetic, neurological, and physiological underpinnings of perceived rejection.
-This research shows clearly that the pain and suffering associated with perceived rejection is no mere epiphenomenon, but rather has a directly measurable impact on the physical and mental health and development of individuals (e.g., Eisenberger, 2015; MacDonald & Jensen-Campbell, 2011; Van Harmelen, et al, 2011).
+The research shows clearly that the pain and suffering associated with perceived rejection is no mere epiphenomenon, but rather has a measurable impact by itself on the physical, psychological, and social development of children and others (e.g., Eisenberger, 2015; MacDonald & Jensen-Campbell, 2011; Van Harmelen, et al, 2011).